Bran-Mak-Morn/Pagan_Divination/README.md

 - `main.py`: main app
   `gods.py`: class that creates gods

-- `index.html`: landing page where you choose the divination type
+- `index.html`: landing page, where you can choose the divination type
-- `divination.html`: individual divination page
+- `divination.html`: individual divination page, generated dynamically
+- `contact.html`: contact information
 - `base.html`: base page be extended by children templates
 - `navbar.html`: navbar element to be included in base.html
 - `footer.html`: footer element to be included in base.html